 Ph.D.
 Nuclear Engineering at the Polytechnic of Milan, Italy, 2001

 Professor Sara Pozzi earned her M.S. and Ph.D. in nuclear engineering at the Polytechnic of Milan, Italy in 1997 and 2001, respectively.
 She is a Professor of Nuclear Engineering and Radiological Sciences and a Professor of Physics at the University of Michigan (UM).
 Her research interests include the development of new methods for nuclear materials detection, identification, and characterization for nuclear nonproliferation, safeguards, and national security programs.
 Prior to her positions at UM, she was a staff scientist at Oak Ridge National Laboratory from 2002 to 2007.

 Professor Pozzi is the co-author of the Monte Carlo code MCNPX-PoliMi, which is being used at over 50 institutions world-wide.
 Her publication record includes over 400 papers in journals and international conference proceedings.
-She was invited to give over 90 seminars, both nationally and internationally.
-She has graduated 23 Ph.
-D. students who went on to develop successful careers at the national laboratories, academia, and industry.
+She was invited to give over 100 seminars, both nationally and internationally.
+She has graduated 25 Ph.
+D. students who went on to develop successful careers at the national laboratories, academia, industry, and government.

-She is the recipient of many awards, including the 2006 Oak Ridge National Laboratory Early Career Award, 2006 Department of Energy, Office of Science, Outstanding Mentor Award, 2012 INMM Edway R. Johnson Meritorious Service Award, 2012 UM Nuclear Engineering and Radiological Sciences Department, Outstanding Achievement Award, 2017 IEEE Distinguished Lecturer, 2018 Rackham Distinguished Graduate Mentoring Award, and 2021 American Nuclear Society Gail De Planque Award.
+She is the recipient of many awards, including the 2006 Oak Ridge National Laboratory Early Career Award, 2006 Department of Energy, Office of Science, Outstanding Mentor Award, 2012 INMM Edway R. Johnson Meritorious Service Award, 2017 IEEE Distinguished Lecturer, 2018 Rackham Distinguished Graduate Mentoring Award, and 2021 American Nuclear Society Gail De Planque Award.
 She is a Fellow of the American Nuclear Society, the Institute of Nuclear Materials Management, and the IEEE.

 Associate Research Scientist